GabrielTfi/Digital-Electronics-2/Labs/06-lcd/assignment.md

-# Lab 6: YOUR_FIRSTNAME FAMILYNAME
+# Lab 6: GABRIEL TAFFIN

 Link to your `Digital-electronics-2` GitHub repository: